fed/blog/content/blog/mental-model-elm-architecture.md

 That Msg type can only ever be one of those three things.

 *Side note:* A union type is a type that can be one of several predefined variants.
 So instead of a string that could be anything, you explicitly list every possible value upfront.
-In this example the `Msg` type can only ever be one of the following three things:

 ### Model